AswathyRajM/GSIV23_Aswathy_Raj/README.md

 I take pride in optimizing application performance, which includes making the app SEO-friendly.
 This reflects my expertise in ensuring that the application not only functions smoothly but is also discoverable on search engines, enhancing its reach and accessibility.

-## Improvements with 4 More Hours

-- **Loading and transition animations for smooth UI:** Adding more animations and transitions to pages loading and image loading.

-- **Handling of more edge cases of error Handling:** Eventhough error handling is already implemented, more error handling and implementation of a fallback UI would improve the perfomance and functionality.

-- **More Unit Test Coverage:** More unit test cases for navigation and redering which would increase the code reliability.

-- **Code Splitting:** Improve the asset loading, implement lazy loading for images, and explore additional opportunities for code splitting to minimize initial load time

-## Feedback

-I found this challenge to be well-structured and comprehensive in assessing React development skills.
-The provided UI specs and API integration requirements offered a realistic scenario, allowing me to showcase my abilities effectively.
-One potential improvement could be to include a more detailed scoring rubric for each evaluation criterion, providing candidates with clearer expectations.

-Again, thank you for this opportunity.
-I look forward to discussing my work further and the possibility of joining the GSynergy team.